Navigating the Labyrinth of DEA Regulations as a Prescribing Physician

 This blog will provide interpretation and analysis for the everyday practice of medicine, and for maintaining a tight ship in regards to providing care for your patients while simultaneously acting within the sometimes blurred lines of what DEA considers compliance.

 Mr. Novak is a former attorney for the United States Department of Justice Drug Enforcement Administration.
 He is now working nationwide representing public entities, including counties, cities, and Native American tribes, in litigation against manufacturers and distributors of opioid controlled substances, as well as providing education and legal guidance on state and federal controlled substance regulations.
-If you have any questions or concerns regarding regulatory compliance, state or federal enforcement action on your controlled substance or pharmacy registration, or if you represent a public entity interested in learning more about potential litigation against opioid manufacturers and distributors, please contract Jonathan directly ([email protected] ).
+If you have any questions or concerns regarding regulatory compliance, state or federal enforcement action on your controlled substance or pharmacy registration, or if you represent a public entity interested in learning more about potential litigation against opioid manufacturers and distributors, please contact Jonathan directly ([email protected] ).

 This blog is for informational purposes only and meant to provide general insight and commentary; it is not meant to convey specific legal advice.
 By using this blog site you understand that there is no attorney client relationship of any kind.
 The information contained in this blog is opinion based and should not be used as a substitute for skilled legal advice from a licensed professional attorney in your state.